-Casper is a good mattress.
+Casper is a pretty good mattress.
 It sits in the middle of the firmness scale at a 6-7 out of 10.
 The most unique attribute of Casper is the feel.
-You’ll get a little more pronounced sinkage and softness with the Casper than you’ll get in any of these other options (with the Saatva Plush Soft being the one exception).
+You’ll get a little more pronounced sinkage with the Casper than you’ll get in any of these other options (with the Saatva Plush Soft being the one exception).
 The sinkage is a bit more pronounced, and yet less dramatically hugging also.
 It’s a bit like the feeling you get on a trampoline, where your body compresses a unified circiular depression around your weight as opposed to a more traditional all memory foam mattress, which attempts to contour more to the exact shape of your body.

 Should I buy a Leesa mattress?

 I believe Leesa is the most well-rounded mattress and it’s my personal favorite in this group.
 It’s a 6 out of 10 in terms of firmness, has great support, a sharp design, and is quite comfortable.
 If you’re looking for a balanced and neutral mattress the Leesa is a great choice.
 The Leesa doesn’t have a dramatic sinkage, this in combination with the aeration channels in the top layer of foam, help to keep sleepers cool.
 Provided you’re not looking for that dramatic sinkage / hug feel and you prefer a neutral firmness, the Leesa is a fantastic option.

 Should I buy a Tuft & Needle mattress?

 Tuft & Needle has changed their foam formula and mattress feel several times over the last 2 years.
 Originally, it was quite firm, however, it’s now relatively similar to the Casper’s range at a 6-6.5 out of 10.
 The cover is fairly simple, no bells or whistles, which really is the hallmark of the Tuft & Needle as a whole.
 The Tuft & Needle is the most inexpensive mattress on this list.
 Buy the Tuft & Needle if you’re looking for the best deal, don’t mind a simplistic designed cover, and are comfortable with a medium to slightly firm feel.

 Should I buy a Saatva mattress?